oracle/weblogic-kubernetes-operator/documentation/staging/content/managing-domains/accessing-the-domain/access-admin-console-em.md

    cd('/Clusters/%s' % cluster_name)
    set('WeblogicPluginEnabled',true)
    ```
-2. Configure an ingress path routing rule and update the ingress resource with customRequestHeaders value
+2. Configure an ingress path routing rule for SSL port and update the ingress resource with customRequestHeaders value

    For an example, see the following `path-routing` YAML file for a Traefik load balancer.
 In case of SSL termination, Traefik must pass a custom header `WL-Proxy-SSL:true` to the WebLogic Server endpoints.
-Following example creates the Traefik Middleware custom resource with the custom request header `WL-Proxy-SSL:true`.
-If you have multiple domains managed by a single ingress controller, then see the [Host-based secured routing](https://github.com/oracle/weblogic-kubernetes-operator/blob/main/kubernetes/samples/charts/traefik/README.md#host-based-secured-routing) example or consider using the [Remote Console]({{< relref "/managing-domains/accessing-the-domain/admin-console/_index.md">}}).
+The following example creates the Traefik Middleware custom resource with the custom request header `WL-Proxy-SSL:true`.

    ```yaml
    apiVersion: traefik.containo.us/v1alpha1